yordanosd/rainbows/README.md

 ## Hash of Arrays of Hashes

 You're not done yet!
-Now we're going to create a broader rainbow
+Oh wait, I don't have time to finish this.
+So you get off easy for right now.